 the irs allows you to deduct certain job-related expenses on your income tax return

 If you've been looking for a new job in the same line of work as your last job, you may be able to deduct some of your job search expenses on your federal income tax return.
 It doesn't even matter if you get the job.
-But the Internal Revenue Service (IRS) does have some limitations on what you can deduct.
-So if you've been looking for a new job, look into whether your situation qualifies for a tax credit.
+But the Internal Revenue Service (IRS) does have some limitations.
+So if you've been looking for a new job, check into whether your situation qualifies you for a tax credit.

 Expenses must meet a threshold

 Like many tax deductions, the deduction for job search expenses must meet a minimum threshold in order to qualify.
 That amount is currently 2% of your adjusted gross income, which means that you can't deduct job search expenses under this amount.
 So that's more incentive to get a job!

 the new job must be in the same line of work as the old job